Gorakhpur: Religion

 Hinduism is the predominant religion in Gorakhpur, with 77.88% of the population adhering to it.
-Islam is the second most widely practiced faith, followed by about 20.61% of the city's residents.
-Christianity is practiced by 0.74% of the population, while Jainism, Sikhism, and Buddhism are followed by 0.04%, 0.18%, and 0.07%, respectively.
+Islam is the second most widely practised faith, followed by about 20.61% of the city's residents.
+Christianity is practised by 0.74% of the population, while Jainism, Sikhism, and Buddhism are followed by 0.04%, 0.18%, and 0.07%, respectively.
 Additionally, 0.01% of people identify with "Other Religions," and around 0.48% do not follow any particular religion.

 Languages

 As per the 2011 Census data for Gorakhpur, the majority of the population speaks Hindi, accounting for 82.41% of the total population.
 Urdu is the second most spoken language, with 10.57% of the people using it, while Bhojpuri is spoken by 6.26% of the population.
 0.76% of the residents speak other languages.

 Hindi is the most widely spoken language in the city and serves as the official language for administration and education being the official language of the state.
 Urdu is the additional official language of the state and is mostly spoken by the Muslim residents of the city.
 English is also used as a medium for instruction in some schools.

 Although Hindi is the most spoken language in the city, many of those recorded as speaking 'Hindi' actually speak Bhojpuri.
 The specific dialect spoken in and around Gorakhpur is known as 'Gorakhpuri', a sub-dialect of the Northern Standard Bhojpuri, which is typically spoken between the Ghaghara and Gandak rivers.
 The Gorakhpuri dialect closely resembles those of Central and Northern Saran, with only slight differences.
-It is believed that this dialect originated from a blend of Kannauji and Magadhi languages.

 Governance

 Gorakhpur's governance is structured through multiple administrative bodies to ensure effective management and inclusivity.
 The Gorakhpur Municipal Corporation (Nagar Nigam Gorakhpur) serves as the city's primary governing entity, responsible for infrastructure, public services, and special initiatives for vulnerable groups, including Persons with Disabilities (PwD).
 It is led by a democratically elected mayor and council members.
-The Gorakhpur Development Authority (GDA), established under the Uttar Pradesh Urban Planning and Development Act of 1973, focuses on the city's urban planning and development initiatives, emphasising accessibility for all.
+The Gorakhpur Development Authority (GDA), established under the Uttar Pradesh Urban Planning and Development Act of 1973, focuses on the city's urban planning and development initiatives, emphasising accessibility for all people.
 At the divisional level, the Divisional Commissioner oversees four districts, including Gorakhpur, and is responsible for local government institutions, infrastructure development, and maintaining law and order.
 Additionally, the Gorakhpur Industrial Development Authority (GIDA), formed by the Uttar Pradesh Government on 30 November 1989, under the Uttar Pradesh Industrial Development Act, manages industrial development while integrating accessibility standards for inclusive growth.

 These entities collaborate to ensure efficient governance, sustainable development, and inclusivity, addressing the needs of all citizens, including PwD.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Gorakhpur Municipal Corporation reported total revenue receipts of ₹197 crore (US$24 million) and total expenditure of ₹187 crore (US$22 million) in 2022–23.
+Tax revenue accounted for about 14.7% of the total revenue, while the corporation received ₹152 crore in grants during the financial year.